EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-intranetapplication/vpn-intranetapplication.md

 The destination port.

 <b>clientApplication</b>
-Names of the client applications, such as PuTTY and Xshell.NOTE: This attribute is deprecated.This argument is deprecated since clientapplication is no longer supported.
+Names of the client applications, such as PuTTY and Xshell.

 <b>spoofIIP</b>
 This specifies whether to spoof this application on the client.
-NOTE: This attribute is deprecated.This argument is deprecated since snoofip is no longer supported.

 <b>interception</b>
 The interception type; for example, proxy or transparent.